The Novel Path to Success

 SARAH: When you first started writing books, did you take writing classes?
 Or did you study some books on plot structure, character development etc?

 I wanted to set off properly.
 I looked up a British college and took on a comprehensive writing course.
 I was living on the top of a hill in a valley in Andalusia, Spain, at the time.
 I had zero chance of being near any physical location that was appropriate for a writing course, let alone one in English, so it was a correspondence course all the way.

 I also lurked in online writing forums and scoured articles on the internet.
-It all seemed a bit dull – those poopy elements of construction kept me awake, worrying, and procrastinating over my grammar-worthiness and story ability.
+It all seemed a bit dull – those confusing elements of construction kept me awake, worrying, and procrastinating over my grammar-worthiness and story ability.
 These things can truly kill the buzz.
 I digested the elements but really wanted to get to the nitty-gritty, to see what sort of thing I could come up with.
 I didn’t buy books on writing, I just read piles of books on subjects and authors which interested me.
 If nothing else I wanted my stories to be deep and passionate.

 SARAH: How refreshing!
 So you totally went the journey on your own, then.
 No writing critique groups, writers’ conferences, or hiring an agent?

 I absorbed everything I could in the publishing/writing world.
 I mean I spent literally hours every day.
 I read works which writers posted online, then studied the critiques that they were given.
 I made notes of what they did or didn’t do correctly.
 When I felt I had acquired a bit of knowledge, I produced a few short stories and articles about my singing/performing days.
 I wrote articles on the music industry, firstly.
 It wasn’t fiction, but it got me writing on a subject that I knew about.